 Do you wish to trek in a country famous as the world’s roof lying at an average altitude of 4000 meters above mean sea level?
 Do you know any country whose land is fertile and beautiful enough to attract tourists to give them a life experience of mystery and enchanting adventure?
 It is the central part of Qinghai- Tibet plateau, the southwest frontier of China.
 Yes, this country is known as Tibet.
 Traveling to Tibet Tour offers exotic landscapes, fantastic scenarios, mighty monasteries, hidden valleys, and centuries-old caravan tracks.
 No doubt, choosing Tibet as your travel destination will surely regret you.

 Broadly, Tibet is divided into three geographical regions: the east, south, and north.
-Eastern Tibet is covered by luscious forest for approximately one-fourth of its land, whereas northern Tibet has open grassland with nomads, yak, and sheep as its dwellers.
+Eastern Tibet is covered by a luscious forest for approximately one-fourth of its land, whereas northern Tibet has open grassland with nomads, yak, and sheep as its dwellers.
 Southern Tibet is much more civilized than the rest of the parts.

-In Tibet, two languages are generally spoken, which are classified as Tibeto-Burman of the Sino- Tibetan family and the Himalayan language, which seems unclear.
+In Tibet, two languages are generally spoken: Tibeto-Burman of the Sino- Tibetan family and the Himalayan language, which seems unclear.
 Around 6000 people speak 25 Tibetan languages with a dozen central and minor dialects.
 Sometimes it might be intelligible and not adequately understood by the different speakers.

 Since the mid-17th century, Lhasa city has been Tibet’s religious and administrative capital.
 It is one of the world’s highest capitals, lying at 3700m altitude with an area of 544 sq km, and is considered the seat of the Dalai Lama.
 It contains numerous culturally significant Tibetan Buddhist sites like the Potala Palace, Norbulingka Palace, Drepung Monastery, Ganden Monastery, Sera Monastery, and Jokhang Temple.
 The city is famous as “the land of Gods” and “the city of sunshine,” which holds a cultural history of over 13 centuries and centers activities for culture, economics, politics, and religion.
 The city carries natural attractions giving high significance to local agriculture.